 Call of the Wild experts offer a full day adventure.
-The company harnesses the incredible environment on its doorstep by offering waterfall walking, caving, canyoning and other exciting outdoor activities, all set within the Brecon Beacons National Park, a dark sky reserve.
+The company harnesses the incredible environment on its doorstep by offering waterfall walking, caving, canyoning and other exciting outdoor activities, all set within Bannau Brycheiniog (Brecon Beacons) National Park and dark sky reserve.

 Exemplars in providing activities, which combine learning skills such as delegation, problem solving, and communication with fun, they offer opportunities to companies looking to reward employees with unique experiences as well as professional development.
 Call of the Wild are approved by the Institute of Leadership and Management for those companies looking to deliver accredited programmes as rewards.